-The Find Subnetworks pane allows you to locate and interact with subnetworks in the active map view.
-Subnetworks are displayed for the current map extent or for the entire utility network extent.
+The Find Subnetworks pane allows you to locate and interact with subnetworks in a map.
+Subnetworks can be displayed for the current map extent or for the entire utility network extent.

-Using the subnetworks list, you can interact with subnetworks in the map view, perform subnetwork traces, and update subnetworks using the context menu.
+Using the subnetworks list, you can interact with subnetworks in the map or subnetworks table, perform subnetwork traces, and update subnetworks using the context menu.
 You can also activate a specific subnetwork to visually stand out in the map view.
-This fades other subnetwork features in the map view to allow the selected subnetwork to visually stand out in a map.
+This applies a transparency to other subnetwork features in the map view so that the selected subnetwork visually stands out in a map.
 Activating a subnetwork is helpful for clarity while editing, as it helps you distinguish paths in dense areas.
 It can also be used to draw focus to the subnetwork of interest in large-scale maps.

 - Subnetworks are present in the active map.

-- To perform subnetwork management tasks available using the context menu for a subnetwork, review the requirements for the respective operation.
+- To perform subnetwork management tasks available through the context menu for a subnetwork, review the requirements for each operation.